stt-datacore/website/static/crew/tarquin_crew.md

 published: true
 ---

-The herald of the Delphic Expanse collection may be the only intriguing attribute about this crew.
+His spot in the Delphic Expanse collection may be the only intriguing attribute about this crew.
 He lacks event chances or raw statistical power, offering merely a chunk of arena crit bonus until you find stronger and faster options.